gezhilarasu/Vision-Based-Vehicle-Entry-Exit-Monitoring-System/README.md

 - [Streamlit](https://streamlit.io/) for the web application framework
 - OpenCV community for computer vision tools

-## 📞 Support

-For support, email your-email@example.com or create an issue in this repository.

----

 **⭐ Star this repository if you found it helpful!**